awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 ## Task size<a name="task_size"></a>

 When you register a task definition, you can specify the total cpu and memory used for the task\.
 This is separate from the `cpu` and `memory` values at the container definition level\.
-If using the EC2 launch type, these fields are optional\.
-If using the Fargate launch type, these fields are required and there are specific values for both `cpu` and `memory` that are supported\.
+For tasks hosted on Amazon EC2 instances, these fields are optional\.
+For tasks hosted on Fargate, these fields are required and there are specific values for both `cpu` and `memory` that are supported\.

 **Note**
 Task\-level CPU and memory parameters are ignored for Windows containers\.
 We recommend specifying container\-level resources for Windows containers\.